Fear the reaper: How UW running back Richard Newton rebuilt himself after controversial benching

 When asked to elaborate on what specifically fueled his offseason improvements, Newton added: “I guess just not playing, not getting on the field where I feel like I could help.
 That’s probably the worst feeling, feeling like you can contribute but you don’t.
 I think that was the big thing for me.
 It just made me work a lot harder to get where I want to be.
 I think I’ve done that.
 I’ve put in the work to get where I want to be.”

-Where he wants to be, ultimately, is back on the field — starting against Montana on Sept.
-4. And to do that, Newton will have to earn carries in a crowded running backs room that also includes sixth-year seniors Sean McGrew and Kamari Pleasant, rising redshirt freshman Cameron Davis, second-year freshmen Jay’Veon Sunday and Sam Adams II, and early enrollee freshman Caleb Berry.
+Where he wants to be, ultimately, is back on the field — starting Sept.
+4 against Montana.
+And to do that, Newton will have to earn carries in a crowded running backs room, which also includes sixth-year seniors Sean McGrew and Kamari Pleasant; rising redshirt freshman Cameron Davis; second-year freshmen Jay’Veon Sunday and Sam Adams II; and early enrollee freshman Caleb Berry.

 Last week, Pleasant called it “the best room I’ve been in the whole time I’ve been at Washington.”